Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Introduction

 In that regard, the purpose of our work is to develop an alternative numerical framework that can capture the entire accretion, feedback, merger and ejection phenomenon, respectively.
 In an earlier work, \citet{Dutta+2020} proposed a semi-analytical model using Bondi-Hoyle flow in order to investigate the long-term interaction of a single protostar with the ambient gas medium.
 Although that work explored a pathway towards the possibility of the existence of low-mass stars till the present epoch, it could not address the final mass of the protostars due to the absence of the radiative feedback.
 As a result, the continuous mass accretion resulted in runaway instabilities.
 In this work, we attempt to improve the previous model by including (i) rotation in the gas cloud, (ii) a multi-particle system, (iii) radiation pressure as the feedback channel, (iv) a dynamic model for protostellar radius instead of a point mass and (v) protostellar mergers, respectively.

 In the next section \S \ref{sec:numerical_methodology}, we describe in detail the numerical methodology that comprises the full set of equations governing the time evolution of the N-Body system.
-The dynamical evolution of all the relevant quantities including the formation of binary stars is outlined in section \S\ref{sec:results}.
-We summarize our results in section \S\ref{sec:discussions}, followed by a detailed discussion and observational evidences that signify our work.
-We also added a few numerical tests that we performed to ensure the correctness of our simulations, described in the appendix \S\ref{sec:test}.
+The dynamical evolution of all the relevant quantities including the formation of binary stars is outlined in section \S\ref{sec:results}, along with a brief overview of the stability of our model in section \S\ref{sec:stability}.
+A comprehensive review of the statistical trend emerging from our model is presented in section \S\ref{sec:stat}.
+We summarize our results in section \S\ref{sec:discussions}, followed by a detailed discussion and observational evidence that signify our work.
+Additionally, we present a few numerical tests that we performed to ensure the correctness of our simulations in the Appendix \S\ref{sec:test}.
+The dynamical evolution of the protostars described in section \S\ref{sec:stat} are further illustrated in Appendix \S\ref{sec:diff_ic}.